syncfusion-content/wpf-docs/wpf/TabControlExt/Getting-Started.md

-> Note: To display the TabControlExt using C# code, you must already have a panel in which you are going to add the control.
+N> To display the TabControlExt using C# code, you must already have a panel in which you are going to add the control.
 Otherwise, the control cannot be displayed.